Baal Shem Tov, or Besht — the founder of Chasidism —

 And this day of Tu Bish'vat (or: this moon of Sh'vat) is the beginning of Your works [from now until Shavuot], to ripen [the fruit] and make her new [so that] "a person will bring his fruit" "making fruit by their kinds"; for thus the days of ripening for the higher tree will be fulfilled, "the Tree of Life in the midst of the garden," and "he will make fruit above".

-May it be willed by You, our God and God of our ancestors, by the power of the merit of eating the fruit which we now eat and bless, and our meditating upon the secret of their roots above upon which they hang (depend), that You will make the flow of desire and blessing and free energy (shefa) flow over them, to return again to make them grow and bloom, from the beginning of the year until the end of the year, for good and for blessing, for good life and for peace.
+May it be willed by You, YHVH our God and God of our ancestors, through the power of the merit of eating the fruit which we now eat and bless, and through our meditating upon the secret of their roots, that their supernal sap/angels upon which they depend will be awakened / yit`or'ru s'rafeihen ha`elyonim, to cause the flow of desire and blessing and free energy (shefa) to flow over them, to return again to make them grow and bloom, from the beginning of the year until the end of the year, for good and for blessing, for good life and for peace.

 And may You sustain the word which you promised us by the hands of Malachi your seer: "...and the fruit of the earth will not be destroyed for/because of you, and no vine in the field will be barren for you, said YHVH of hosts."*